EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 Many apps allow you to run jobs on back-ends.
 However, other apps perform other useful functions, for example, the [Active Jobs](apps/active-jobs.md) app which allows you to see which of your jobs have been submitted, are running, or have completed.

 A subset of apps that run jobs on back-ends are called **interactive apps**.
-All Container Execution Service apps that run containers are classed, in Open OnDemand terms, as 'interactive' even those apps that run non-interactive containers!
+In standard deployments of Open OnDemand interactive apps refer only to apps that run web- or GUI-based services or software.
+However, within the TRE Open OnDemand service, certain apps that run tasks that have no interactive aspect are also classed as 'interactive apps'.

 !!!
-Info
+Note

-    In standard deployments of Open OnDemand, interactive apps refer only to apps that run web- or GUI-based services or software.
-However, within the TRE Open OnDemand service, Open OnDemand's application programming interface for interactive apps is used to implement both apps that run containers that run such services and those that run any other containers, because that interface is easier to implement apps with than that for non-interactive (in the Open OnDemand sense) apps!
+    Open OnDemand's application programming interface for interactive apps is significantly less complex than its interface for non-interactive (in the Open OnDemand sense) apps!

 ### Back-end (cluster) names